gpospelov/BornAgain/Doc/Sphinx/documentation/installation/installation_unix.rst

 ----------------------------------------------------

-This section describes how to build and install BornAgain libraries from source on Unix Platforms.
+This section describes how to build and install BornAgain libraries from source on Unix Platforms (MacOS included).

 .. toctree::
    :maxdepth: 3